 15. Biological material collected for the purpose of the Study and marked with a civil registration number or name must be stored subject to special safety requirements.

-16. Internal guidelines must be laid down within the Data Processor’s organization regarding the project for the storage of biological material.
+16. Internal guidelines must be laid down within the Data Processor’s organization regarding he storage of biological material.

 Information to be given to the clinical Study Subject/Data Subject

-17. Where the Personal Data is obtained from the clinical Study Subject/Data Subject (via interviews, questionnaires, clinical or para-clinical examination, treatment, observation, etc.), more detailed information concerning the clinical Study/testing/safety monitoring shall be distributed/forwarded to the Data Subject in accordance with Article 13 of the GDPR.
+17. Where the Personal Data is obtained from the clinical Study Subject/Data Subject (via interviews, questionnaires, clinical or para-clinical examination, treatment, observation, etc.), detailed information concerning the clinical Study/testing/safety monitoring shall be distributed/forwarded to the Data Subject in accordance with Article 13 of the GDPR.
 The clinical Study Subject must, via the informed consent form as drafted by the Data Controller and as approved by the relevant ethics committee and /or relevant authorities, be informed of the name of the Data Controller, the purpose of the trial/testing/safety monitoring, the fact that it is voluntary to participate in the trial/testing, the identity of any recipients of Personal Data, and the purpose of the disclosure of Personal Data, as well as any further information which is necessary for the clinical Study Subject / Data Subject to be able to safeguard his/her interests.
 The Data Subject has been informed about the right of access to the Personal data that is processed concerning the person in question.

 Disclosure